 The dominant encryption technology had been Rivest-Shamir-Adleman (RSA), which uses static keys.
 This means that a server has a given key for its communications.
 Now, if this key is somehow compromised, any communication from that server is exposed.
 To address this concern, many organizations and regulatory bodies are shifting to using and mandating ephemeral key encryption, most commonly Elliptic curve Diffie–Hellman ephemeral (ECDHE), in which a new key is generated for each exchange.

 Let us consider static keys to be like physical keys — if one is stolen or copied, the person with the key can access all communications locked by that key.
 In contrast, ephemeral key is like a number generated by a mobile app for a specific exchange.
 If the number is stolen, it can only be used to unlock that one exchange.
 All other exchanges are still protected.
 This perfect forward secrecy is what makes ephemeral key compelling.

-Tech industry leaders including Google, Facebook, Mozilla, and more are announcing their shift to using ephemeral key for encryption to provide greater security for users.
-In upcoming TLS 1.3, the latest TLS protocol standard expected to be published in 2017 by the Internet Engineering Task Force (IETF) will increasingly favor ephemeral key exchange.
+Tech industry leaders including Google, Facebook, Mozilla, and more are announcing their shift to using ephemeral key for encryption in order to provide greater security for users.
+TLS 1.3, the latest TLS protocol standard by the Internet Engineering Task Force (IETF), favors ephemeral key exchange.

 Ixia's Active SSL

 - Offload SSL Decryption

 - Inline & OOB